THE DIVISION OF JUDAISM

 The far northern location of the Nazarenes is important.
 “Here toward the end of the first century AD, we have members of the family of Jesus residing at places significantly called Nazara (Sproutville) and Cochaba (Starville)… not far from the Greek cities of the Decapolis.
 If we accept the statement of Epiphanius… that Cochaba was in Batanea, then we should look for Nazara in the same district.”*

-In line with the above description, many scholars now believe the lost years of Jesus were spent in retreat locations preparing for what would become his ministry work.
+become his ministry work.
 It is almost certainly true that Jesus traveled, perhaps extensively, as this was a part of the priestly discipline.
 He may well have traveled to Damascus, much closer to the Hauron region (in gray) of Nazara and Cochaba than Jerusalem.
-That Saul later has letters of arrest to prosecute in Damascus tells us much about the widespread influence of the Nazarenes and the teaching called the Way.
+That Saul later had letters of arrest to prosecute in Damascus tells us much about the widespread influence of the Nazarenes and the teaching called the Way.
 Jesus may have visited Qumran as well, for Jesus seems more than a little bit knowledgeable concerning the legalist Ossaeans.
 Other foreign journeys may have included India and possibly northward into the Caspian.
-Alexandria and the southern reaches of the Nile (Elephantine) were known places of visitation and study.
+Alexandria and the southern reaches of the Nile, including Elephantine, were well-known places of visitation and study.

 The enlightenment teaching of the Way would sound strange to those unfamiliar with Nazarene thinking.
 The Enochian and Nazarene Essenes held more visionary and mystical views, especially that a Messiah was necessary (not just arriving).
 It was believed that man could not sort the evils of this world, which only a heaven-sent being may do.
-As for the Sadducees, they did not see a need for Messiah, as they thought the Torah was complete and that man needed only to adhere to it.
+As for the Sadducees, they did not see a need for a Messiah, as they thought the Torah was complete and that man needed only to adhere to it.

 *Jesus believed healing on the sabbath was holy; legalists believed carrying two figs was work and not allowed.